mi4uu/mi4ulings/docs/dev/DOCLING.md

 ## v0.2

-[] BUG: .md files are non converted html files, they should be converted [] BUG: .md files should be stripped from any css, js, html tags, images..etc and should benerated only from body of the document, title should be used before this content as header
+[x] BUG: .md files are non converted html files, they should be converted [x] BUG: .md files should be stripped from any css, js, html tags, images..etc and should benerated only from body of the document, title should be used before this content as header
 [x] BUG: features in cargo.toml was badly writen end it was resulting in error without fast_hrml2md - fixed [] implement comprehensive unit tests
 [] implement integration tests
 [] implement e2e tests
-[] BUG: list parameter does not show deep parameter nor retry/try count [] FEATURE: success converted result should be copied to root folder of workspace to dir docs/docling_output [] FEATURE: add docstring to document code to existing codebase
+[x] BUG: list parameter does not show deep parameter nor retry/try count [x] FEATURE: success converted result should be copied to root folder of workspace to dir docs/docling_output [x] FEATURE: add docstring to document code to existing codebase

+## v0.3

+[x] BUG: creating entry without deep parameter always sets deep=1 instead of default_deep [x] BUG: hanging issue during downloading - fixed using tokio broadcast/spawn for concurrent processing [x] BUG: media files filtering incorrectly - now only image files are downloaded (verified by Content-Type header)